-I would like to take you back to seven years ago and share the story of when we started Workshop4Me.
+I would like to take you back to 2014-2015 and share the story of when we started Workshop4Me.
 Being a techie, coder myself, I was managing large technical software implementations as my full-time job.
 My children were 11 and 6 years old respectively, and I wanted to share with them the joy of coding, creating, putting their ideas and creativity into something tangible that they could share.
-I thought that as they are growing up in an age where everything around them has techology in it, they should use technology to "create" and not just be "consumers".
+I thought that as they are growing up in an age where everything around them has technology in it, they should use technology to "create" and not just be "consumers".
 I looked around and did not find anywhere to give them that skill.
 On the other hand, they were playing games.
 My idea was to let them have the skills to create their own game rather than just play a game.

 I spoke to other parents and I found that they have no expectations around it.
 They thought that the school system was sufficient and did not even know that their children needed to learn coding.
 That actually made me more determined to do something.
 I wanted to move children who are “passive players” to becoming “active creators”.
 That is how Workshop4Me was born.
 I founded it with my 12-year-old son, Atreyam (Leo).
 It was a roaring success from the word go.
 It gave me the feeling of deja vu of the iPhone moment when consumers did not know what they want and when they got it, they could not anymore live without it.